 - Students applying through educational consulting agencies with which UTC partners may be admitted based on the evaluation of digitally submitted documents once the issuing institution has provided electronic verification.
 Students admitted in this manner must submit official copies within their first semester of study.

-For information about the credential evaluation process, contact our credential evaluator and immigration specialist, Sarah Anne Perry.
+For information about the credential evaluation process, contact our credential evaluator and immigration specialist, Jill Alger-Williams.

 For all other admissions-related questions, contact our international graduate student advisor, Lora Cook.